-A promotion on Facebook is where you pay Facebook to show your post or page on people’s newsfeed more frequently than it would normally show up.
+A promotion, or boosted post, on Facebook is where you pay Facebook to show your post or page on people’s newsfeed more frequently than it would normally show up.
 It is based on the Edgerank logarithm that they use.
 Promotions can be for as little as $5 and run for as little as one day.
 So, they can be very economical.

 Even though the process is simple, the results are still impressive.

 An advertisement on Facebook is similar to a promotion, but quite a bit more involved.
 Again, you can choose to advertise a post or a page; however, there are a lot more targeting options and customization available.

 When setting up an advertisement, you use the Facebook ads manager to choose your target.
 This can include particular age groups, interests, relationship status, countries, states, languages, education, and much more.

 When advertising a post, you can choose to advertise a single post or set up your ad to always promote your most current post.

 In addition to some of the same low cost options as promotions, advertisements have the added ability of setting specific starting and ending dates; naming your campaign; and including sponsored story features as well.

 Which is better, promotions or advertisements?
 We lean toward advertisements especially for newer pages that are building their following, because of the keen ability to narrow in on your target market.
 However, promotions may offer more established pages which could be a better return on your investment.